davidsowerby/takkan/docs/developer-guide/schemas.md

 The application schema, defined by instances of `Schema` are an integral part of Takkan.

-Although multiple instances of `Schema` may be used to define an application, they are merged into one collection of `PDocument`s to form the application schema.
+Although multiple instances of `Schema` may be used to define an application, they are merged into one collection of `Document`s to form the application schema.

 There are multiple elements which need to be kept in sync to ensure consistency: